 The Youth committee hopes to continue working in close partnership with all of our local schools, enabling pupils to deveop their talents through projects such as Young Chef, Young Musician and Young Technologist , all of which culminate with an annual District Final from which the winner can progress to the National Final.

-New for this year - in conjunction with The Swanage School - is the Young Citizen Award (Clem Dennis award) by which teachers and pupils can put forward nominations which are considered by a panel and the Trophy awarded annually - at the end of the Summer term - to the Winner.
+In conjunction with The Swanage School we run the Young Citizen Award (Clem Dennis award), for which teachers and pupils can put forward nominations which are considered by a panel and the Trophy awarded annually - at the end of the Summer term - to the Winner.

 We also work with the Purbeck View School in taking the whole school to the annual Rotary Kids Out day, this year the school has the choice of visiting Paultons Park or Marwell Zoo.